haq204/soccer-ranking/README.md

    to add some error handling on mal-formed inputs
 2. I didn't bother to package it.
 Normally you would add a `setup.py` and upload to a PyPi server which would allow to install using `pip install` and run like `soccer_ranking -f input.txt`.
-3. Personally I think the snippet to determine the number rankings for the output is a little sloppy, would like to clean that up a little more